Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: Introduction

-The observation of Josephson oscillations at temperatures just below the lambda transition between reservoirs of liquid $^{4}$He separated by arrays of nanoapertures of characteristic diameter $\sim$40 nm inspires the question of whether Josephson oscillations can be observed at lower temperatures, deep in the superfluid phase.
-The presence of a weak link array allowing for coherent superflow is an experimental necessity for the observation of these oscillations because of the noisiness of measurements of a small mass current through an individual aperture.
-It has been shown theoretically using both the classical pendulum analogy for the d.c.
-Josephson equation and mean-field methods that the presence of multiple apertures in an array can lead to suppression of decoherence in the macroscopic phase differences across the array.\cite{pekker,chui} In addition, a recent quantum field theoretical analysis predicts a linear scaling of the amplitude of Josephson oscillations with the number of apertures in an array. \cite{volkoff}
+Engineering of aperture arrays with apertures having much smaller diameter (e.g., $\mathcal{O}(10\, \textrm{\AA})$) would allow experimenters to probe phenomena associated with $^{4}$He weak link formation, e.g., Josephson oscillations deep in the superfluid phase, and strongly-interacting quasi-2D and quasi-1D liquid $^{4}$He in precisely controlled geometries.
+For example, it has been shown theoretically using both mean-field methods and the classical pendulum analogy for the d.c.
+Josephson equation that the presence of multiple apertures in an array can lead to reduction of decoherence in the macroscopic phase differences across the array. \cite{pekker,chui} In addition, quantum field theoretical analysis of tunnel-coupled reservoirs of interacting bosons predicts a linear scaling of the amplitude of Josephson oscillations with the number of apertures in an array. \cite{volkoff} An understanding of superfluidity in engineered nanoaperture arrays is central to exploring and generalizing these predictions.
+Nanoaperture arrays separating reservoirs of liquid $^{4}$He are also an essential component of proposals for highly sensitive rotation sensing devices based on matter wave Sagnac interferometry. \cite{packsat,sato, joshi}